-CBRS extends the dynamics of two-tiered sharing approach through adding an opportunistic third License by the Rule General Authorized Access (GAA) layer, fine-grained census tract based localized spectrum allocation and sensing approach.
+CBRS extends the dynamics of two-tiered sharing approach through adding an opportunistic third License by the Rule General Authorized Access (GAA) layer, county based localized spectrum allocation and sensing approach.
 In the second tier of Priority Access Licenses (PAL), the access rights are assigned through market-based mechanisms.
-Furthermore, the more dynamic CBRS concept was found likely to promote competition and foster innovation in the form of new enabling technologies, novel ecosystem roles, and Internet era platform-based business model designs.
-In 2016, the FCC finalized rules for CBRS [27] and introduced the light-touch leasing process to make the spectrum use rights held by PAL licensees available in secondary markets.
+Furthermore, the CBRS concept was found likely to promote competition and foster innovation in the form of new enabling technologies, novel ecosystem roles, and Internet era platform-based business model designs.
+In 2018, the FCC published final rules for CBRS [27] where original census tract-based license areas were expanded to county level and shorter PAL license durations were expanded to 10 years with possibility for renewal.
+This made the CBRS approach closer to traditional mobile communication network deployment models.
+The light-touch leasing process in CBRS allows to make the spectrum use rights held by PAL licensees available in secondary markets.
 Under the light-touch leasing rules, PAL Licensees are free to lease any portion of their spectrum or license outside of their PAL protection area (PPA) without the need for the FCC oversight required for partitioning and disaggregation.
-This allows lessees of PALs to provide targeted services to geographic or quantities of spectrum without additional administrative burden.
+This allows lessees of PALs to provide targeted services to geographic areas or quantities of spectrum without additional administrative burden.
 Coupled with the minimum availability of 80 MHz GAA spectrum in each license area, these rules will provide increased flexibility to serve specific or targeted markets.
 Furthermore, the FCC will let market forces determine the role of a Spectrum Access System (SAS), and as such, stand-alone exchanges or SAS-managed spectrum exchanges are permitted.